Scott Banister: Early life and career

 Banister was the first of the three friends to leave for Silicon Valley and the first to sell a start-up.
 He left college during his sophomore year in 1996 to cofound Submit It!, the free, automated resource to advertise on multiple search engines.
 Ali Partovi called it "a simple but elegant concept that turned out to be one of the best business ideas in history".
 Submit It! was acquired by LinkExchange in June 1998, and Microsoft acquired LinkExchange in December 1998.
 Submit lt!, ListBot, and Banister's ClickTrade then became a part of MSN's LinkExchange.

 In December 2000, with Scott Weiss, Banister cofounded IronPort to stop porn from flooding corporate in-boxes.
-It was acquired in 2007 by Cisco for US$830 million.
+The anti-spam company was acquired in 2007 by Cisco for US$830 million.

 Banister has worked with other start-ups as a board member and investor, including eVoice, the first email-enabled home voicemail service acquired by AOL in 2001.
 He served as VP of Ideas at idealab!, where he contributed the unique bid-for-placement search engine model that powers Overture.

 He was an early investor in Powerset, a startup building a natural language search engine.
-His other private equity investments include Uber, Zappos.com, LiveOps, Facebook, Hi5.com, Tagged.com, iLike, Causes.com, Topsy Labs, Teleport, Inc. and TekTrak.
-Banister also cofounded Zivity, an adult themed social networking site, with his wife, Cyan Banister, and Jeffrey Wescott.
+His other angel investments include Uber, Zappos.com, LiveOps, Facebook, Hi5.com, Tagged.com, iLike, Causes.com, Topsy Labs, Teleport, Inc. and TekTrak.
+Banister also cofounded Zivity, an adult-themed social networking site, with his wife, Cyan Banister, and Jeffrey Wescott.